zchking/docs/pages/katalon-studio/docs/manage-test-object.md

     ![](../../images/katalon-studio/docs/manage-test-object/image2017-1-24 11_25_41.png)

 2. Provide the name for the new test object, then click **OK** button.
 A new test object is created under **Object Repository** of Katalon Studio.

+    Where to store your tests?

+    Choose the location for your test where you have all Read & Write permission. **Don't** store your projects in the Katalon build folder.

     ![](../../images/katalon-studio/docs/manage-test-object/image2017-1-24 11_34_54.png)

 Add an object property
 ----------------------